TheBigTeam/Hamath/README.md

 **important note:**

 The hidden file titled `.gitignore` will hide you virtualenv folders when you run `git status`.
-Without it, you would have to ignore these directies manually during every commit.
+Without it, you would have to ignore these directories manually during every commit.

 ## Project Setup